 I love how people defend the ridiculous prices.
 What to change factions?
 30 dollars!!!!

-I created music (Metal) check it out! https://soundcloud.com/furyof/able-abyss-the-god-effect
+I create music (Metal) check it out! https://soundcloud.com/ascenttozenith/and-this-final

 With that said, I don't feel like outside of the normal services needed to buy anything from the store.
 I never played with the pets and even if I did I don't feel like I need to buy the pets from the store.
 Same thing for mounts, I am not a mount collector and none of the mounts make me want to spend 25 bucks.
 If it was 5 bucks.....maybe, but there isn't really a mount I want in the shop.
 Transmog gear, I love transmog, but I will never spend 15 bucks on a helm.
 This game has never made me feel like I HAVE to spend more money than 15 bucks a month.

 But I'm also going to use logic and think the price is to also help avoid massive floods of people constantly using these services.